Jayanthrg/Jayanthrg/README.md

 <br>

 #
-<h3 align="center">“Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code.” – Dan Salomon</h3>
+<p align="center">“Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code.” – Dan Salomon</p>